davidrobin/swift-utils/README.md

 # swift-utils

-swift-utils aim to provide ready-to-use yet powerful functions to perform complex tasks such as fetch various content (text, HTML, JSON...) or parse exotic language objects (JSON) to be Swift-compliant.
+swift-utils aim to provide ready-to-use yet powerful Swift functions to perform complex tasks such as fetch various content (text, HTML, JSON...) or parse exotic language objects (JSON) to be Swift-compliant.
+Complexity abstracted, you can focus on fetch or parse your content without the hassle.

 ## Utils
 So far I've crafted two utils that I found useful to be (re)used in my projects.